 Researcher: Today's Date:

 Full Address:

 Phone (Day): Phone (Eve):

 Title of Activity:

 Sponsoring Organization: Contact Person:

 Signature of sponsoring organization:

 Phone number:

 Affix appropriate signatures

-I will conduct the study identified in the attached the procedures, or if a participant is injured, or if possibility of risk to the participants or others, incimmediately report such occurrences or contemp any problems arise which involve risk or the cluding any adverse reaction to the study, I will
+I will conduct the study identified in the attached the procedures, or if a participant is injured, or if a possibility of risk to the participants or others, inc immediately report such occurrences or contempl any problems arise which involve risk or the eluding any adverse reaction to the study, I will

 Investigator/Student: Today's Date:

-I have read and approve this protocol, and I belie the activity as described in this application. ve that the investigator is competent to conduct
+I have read and approve this protocol, and I believ the activity as described in this application. we that the investigator is competent to conduct

 Research Associate: Today's Date:

 Notice of Approval

-The signature of the representative of the Institut indicates that the activity identified above and de with the conditions and restrictions noted here.
+The signature of the representative of the Instituti indicates that the activity identified above and des with the conditions and restrictions noted here.

 Restrictions and Conditions: